MMagg-dev/Game-Checklist-for-AC-Odyssey/README.md

 * Those Who Are Treasured DLC - quests from AC Valhalla x AC Odyssey crossover
 * Korfu Location Activities - this includes all the ostraka puzzles (with solutions), tombs, and viewpoints that can be found on Korfu Island (AC Valhalla x AC Odyssey crossover stories)

-### Features
-* Light and dark themes
-* Track your progress
-* Option to include/exclude DLCs in total progress
-* Option to move checked items to the bottom of lists
-* Option to hide/show secret achievements
-* Option to check off and reset lists
-* Application available in English, French, and Portuguese

 ### Notes
 Please note that this is a third-party, fan-made application.
 This app is not maintained by, affiliated to, or endorsed by Ubisoft Quebec or Ubisoft (the developers of Assassin’s Creed games).